 Another thing that I think hurt our numbers of minority hire had to do with entry salaries.
-Our junior officer division tracked the entry of new officers and noted that in a period of 18 months we went down from nine percent minority entry to six percent, a 50 percent decline.
+Our junior officer division tracked the entry of new officers and noted that in a period of 18 months we went down from nine percent minority entry to six percent, a one-third drop.
 That's quite a decline when you're mounted a program to increase the rate.
-What noted that just after Director General Perkins come on board he twice cut the maximum entry-level salaries.
+Just after Director General Perkins come on board he twice cut the maximum entry-level salaries.
 We used to be able to offer a new recruit, who you know can enter up until the age of 60, a salary at the class four Step 10 level, which in my time there was somewhere in the upper \$40,000.
 As I said, this was lowered in two increments, with the second decrease making the total cut one of \$10,000.
 Interestingly, USIA stayed with entry-level salaries at the old, higher range.

-When we noticed this change in the minority entry numbers...oh, the other purpose was not just to; there were two purposes in doing this: one was to save money, and we did save money.
+There were two purposes in doing this: one was to save money, and we did save money.
 And the other purpose was to lower the average age of the entry; it was thought that if you offered less, you wouldn't tend to get people with as much experience, because they had to meet experience criteria in order to get that higher salary.
 Well, neither thing happened.
 The average age didn't change.
 We did save money, but the minorities went way down.
-We presented this analysis to Ambassador Perkins without drawing any kind of clear conclusion.
+We presented this analysis to the Director General without drawing any kind of clear conclusion.
 We said that this decline in minority entry occurring after these change in the salary policy raised questions.